formlio/forml/docs/sink.rst

 ===========

-Sink is a :ref:`runtime platform <platform>` component responsible for processing the output produced upon executing one of the :ref:`lifecycle actions<lifecycle-actions>` of the particular :ref:`project pipeline <project-pipeline>`.
+Sink is a :ref:`runtime platform <platform>` component responsible for processing the output produced upon executing one of the :ref:`life cycle actions <lifecycle-actions>` of the particular :ref:`project pipeline <project-pipeline>`.

 It is a (much simpler) logical counterpart to the :ref:`feed concept <feed>`.